Turbo Takeaways

 With a 401(k) plan, you can save for retirement through automatic contributions and investing.
 Traditional 401(k) plans also reduce your taxable income, while Roth 401(k) plans will provide tax-free withdrawals when you retire.

 Regardless of the option you choose, contribute consistently to the account.
-We also recommend that you take full advantage of employee matching, if available, by contributing enough to receive the full match so you don’t leave any free money on the table.
+Take full advantage of employee matching, if available, by contributing enough to receive the full match so you don’t leave any free money on the table.